netharbour/docker-dev-env/README.md

 * The netharbour/ codebase directory is bind mounted to /var/www/html/.
 No rebuilding of the netharbour image is needed between code changes.
 * The database container will always mount with ip 172.20.0.2.
 Useful for reliably connecting an IDE to the database.
 * The RRD files live in a docker volume which is mounted to /opt/netharbour/rrd-files in the netharbour-app container.
-* The netharbour-app container uses host networking, so ensure your development machine ran reach your test network devices for polling.
+* The netharbour-app container uses host networking, so ensure your development machine can reach your test network devices for polling.